rgreenblatt/no_cot_math_public/write_up_filler.md

 Code for these experiments can be found at [github.com/rgreenblatt/no_cot_math_public](https://github.com/rgreenblatt/no_cot_math_public).

+*[Thanks to Fabien Roger for an initial discussion about no-CoT math performance that inspired these results.
+Thanks to Fabien Roger for running some evaluations for me on Opus 3, Sonnet 3.5, Sonnet 3.6, and Sonnet 3.7 (these models are no longer publicly deployed by Anthropic).
+Thanks to James Lucassen, Alex Mallen, Buck Shlegeris, Fabien Roger, and Tao Lin for comments and/or discussion.]*

 [^counting]: Counting from 1 to 300 like "Filler: 1 2 ...
 300".

 [^middle]: This dataset consists of around 600 (easy) middle school competition math problems from MATHCOUNTS and around 300 high school competition math problems from relatively obscure Hungarian high school math competitions.
-The MATHCOUNTS problems are often very easy and require approximately no insight beyond basic algebra skills.
-I describe this dataset in more detail in X.
+The problems are often very easy and require approximately no insight beyond basic algebra skills.

 # Datasets